-The interruption of in-school teaching during the Covid-19 crisis has demonstrated the innovation, creativity, and adaptability of educators in ensuring the continuity of education when school buildings became inaccessible.
+The interruption of in-school teaching during the COVID-19 crisis has demonstrated the innovation, creativity, and adaptability of educators in ensuring the continuity of education when school buildings became inaccessible.
 Faced with the challenge of supporting pupil learning during a prolonged school closure, it was technology that, in many cases, provided the link between teacher and pupil.
 Analysis from UNICEF reveals that 188 countries imposed school closures on a national level, affecting more than 1.6 billion young people across the globe.
 In response, more than two-thirds of countries introduced a national distance learning platform, drawing on the technological skills of teachers, pupils, and parents.
 The swift implementation of new strategies meant that teachers relied heavily on children's prior knowledge and digital competence to achieve learning outcomes.
 This experience highlighted the fundamental need to teach ICT skills from an early age.
 In many cases, the opportunities presented by effective distance learning were apparent as teachers embraced technology that allowed them to maintain contact with their pupils, continue to provide learning activities, monitor pupils' work, and respond with feedback.
 Educational platforms became a lifeline that some teachers engaged with through necessity rather than choice, but it opened a new way of sharing information with pupils in a time when options were limited.
-For teachers who were confident in utilising technology and previously incorporated online platforms in their classroombased teaching, this was a useful tool.
+For teachers who were confident in utilising technology and who had previously incorporated online platforms in their classroom-based teaching, this was a useful tool.
 However, despite the prevalence of digital technology in our world, the reality (as emphasised through the pandemic) is that there is an inequity that exists within our society and where online learning is used, there are cohorts of children who will lose out.
+Among the United Nations' Sustainable Development Goals (SDGs) is a target relating to quality education, which seeks to "ensure inclusive and equitable quality education and promote lifelong learning opportunities for all".
+A progress report published in 2019 revealed that, while progress has been made in relation to access to education and participation, over 262 million children remain out of school.
+Moreover, minimum proficiency standards in literacy and numeracy were still deficient for almost half of those in school environments (SDG 4.1.1; Egan, 2020).
 Even before the crisis, evidence shows that almost one third of the world's young people were already digitally excluded.
 School closures served to exacerbate this digital divide, and those who were already disadvantaged were further behind as is borne out by the findings of research carried out by Maynooth University on the impact of COVID-19 and school closures at primary level.

-As school doors reopened in late August or early September 2020, following a sixmonth period of closure, health challenges remained a huge issue.
+As school doors reopened in late August or early September 2020, following a six-month period of closure, health challenges remained a huge issue.
 With the virus persisting, some restrictions remained in place, impacting on the organisation of school education, for the opening term at least.
 In the knowledge that further closures and localised restrictions remained a possibility, schools reacted by devising plans and strategies to ensure that they would be prepared for all outcomes.
-For learners at primary level, blended learning is one approach that is under discussion - combining in-school and distance learning, but it is important that schools who are considering this method engage in thorough planning and preparation to ensure that the implementation is not hurried and does reflect the coherent, flexible approach the blended learning is designed to be.
+For learners at primary level, blended learning is one approach that is under discussion - combining in-school and distance learning, but it is important that schools who are considering this method engage in thorough planning and preparation to ensure that implementation is not hurried and that it reflects the coherent, flexible approach that blended learning is designed to be.